jathanism/casperlabs-vagrant/README.md

 This assumes you have Vagrant and VirtualBox and that you're on a Mac.
 Run this to get them:

 ```
-$ brew install vagrant
+$ brew cask install vagrant
 $ brew cask install virtualbox
 ```

-Now
+Now provision the VM w/ Vagrant
 ```
 vagrant up --provider virtualbox
 ```

-Once the system has provisioned.
+Once the system has provisioned, SSH into it.
+Your `my-project` directory is right there in your home directory.

 ```
 vagrant ssh